nasa/cumulus-docs/docs/input_output.md

         }
     }

 When a workflow receives a large message, the Cumulus Message Adapter is responsible for fetching the JSON message document and passing it to the task.
-When a task output message is too big, the Cumulus Message Adapter will store the message to S3 Bucket under $.cumulus_meta.buckets.internal, and return a new message with an S3 reference as in the above example.
+When a task output message is too big, the Cumulus Message Adapter will store the message to S3 Bucket under `$.cumulus_meta.buckets.internal`, and return a new message with an S3 reference as in the above example.

-### 2. Resolve URL templates in the task configuration
+#### 2. Resolve URL templates in the task configuration

 In the workflow configuration, each task has its own configuration, and it can use URL template as a value to achieve simplicity or for values only available at execution time.
 The Cumulus Message Adapter resolves the URL templates and then passes message to next task.
 For example, given a task which has the following configuration: